Negative Zed performs music of Jordan Nobles deep underground in a cavernous, reverberant ‘Break Head Tank’

 “It was a huge success…The audience was in trance and we got a standing ovation in the middle of the concert!!!!”
 Michael Zaugg, conductor, Choeur Saint-Laurent, Montréal, QC

-Recent projects included commissions for a spatial work for large wind symphony for Arizona State University, a work for soprano and chamber ensemble for the Royal Conservatory of Music in Toronto, a concert length spatial work for the Surrey Youth Symphony, and an orchestral suite for the Thunder Bay Symphony.
+Recent projects included commissions for a spatial work for large wind symphony for Arizona State University, a work for soprano and chamber ensemble for the Royal Conservatory of Music in Toronto, a concert length spatial work for the Surrey Youth Symphony, and a new commission for the Standing Wave ensemble.

 “And just such a unique experience was provided, with spectacular effect, by Vancouverite Jordan Nobles‘ A Sign in Space, which scattered the musicians to the far, jagged corners of the Crystal to surround us with music of unearthly beauty.
 Specially written for the day, Nobles’ piece was as perfectly at home in the ROM’s Crystal as Gabrieli in St. Mark’s Basilica.
 And the museum-goers were caught in their tracks as they drifted in from neighbouring rooms: spellbound, they stood and spun around slowly, trying to place the sources of the sound.
 How long was it, ten minutes?
 Thirty?
 Time was suspended; I could have sat for hours.”
 Mondomagazine, Toronto, ON